dmdtutorials-com/ExtentionStoppR/README.md

 # Instructions:

 ## Type 1.
 "Normal Mode"
-*(uses lots of resources, if you cannot use NoSpyBoot, please use [ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) instead!*
+*(uses lots of resources, if you cannot use NoSpyBoot, please use [ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) instead, as it uses significantly less resources, and is easier to use.*
 * Step 1: Download the repository's source code and save it somewhere where you won't lose it, like in your google drive.

 * Step 2: Run the `nospy.html` file and press initiate, this may take a while